Skip to main content

 Budget Realignment

 In the 2018-2019, Vashon Island School District’s total enrollment as reported by the Washington Office of Superintendent of Public Instruction (OSPI) was 1,596.
 In keeping with trends across the state and nation, VISD’s enrollment number has slowly declined through the years.
-For the 2026-27 school year, VISD is budgeting for an enrollment of XX students.
+For the 2026-27 school year, VISD is budgeting for an annual averageof full-time equivalent (AAFTE) of 1313 students.

 As the number of students in the district decline, the district also must make sure that it is utilizing its staff to serve those students as efficiently as possible.
-Considering that staff salaries and benefits account for XX percent of VISD’s budget, on any given year that the district may be facing a budgetary shortfall, it is virtually impossible to balance the budget without eliminating staffing.
+Considering that staff salaries and benefits account for roughly 79 percent of VISD’s budget, on any given year that the district may be facing a budgetary shortfall, it is virtually impossible to balance the budget without aligning staffing to projected enrollment and the revenue it generates.

 Many Districts in the State Face Similar Issues